-ADM Flooring® recommends ADM's urethane adhesives (FA-5 and FA-25) for the end joints for the installation of our products.
+ADM Flooring® recommends a specified tongue and groove glue for all of the tongues and grooves (T&G) in accordance with the installation of our products.
+Gluing the end joints for click system flooring is not required or recommended.
 Carefully read and follow the instructions provided by the adhesive manufacturers for the use and application of their product.
-The recommended trowel size is a V-notch 1⁄4" x 1⁄4".
-Check with your flooring retailer for other adhesives and sealers that are compatible with engineered floors.
+The recommended trowel size for the glue down method is a 1⁄4" x 1⁄4" V-notch.
+Check with your flooring retailer for other adhesives and sealers that are compatible with ADM Flooring's floors.
 Adhesive that is allowed to dry to the plank surface can be difficult to remove and may leave a haze.
-Be sure to clean any surplus adhesive off surface of plank as you go.
+Be sure to clean any surplus adhesive off the surface of plank as you go rather than leaving them to dry.
 Use a Urethane Adhesive remover for this purpose.
 DO NOT USE A URETHANE ADHESIVE REMOVER ON FLOORS THAT ARE FINISHED WITH EITHER OIL OR WAX.
 The first step is to find a starting line from the wall the width of 2 or 3 boards plus a 1⁄2" expansion space.
 Nail or fasten a holding board, i.e. 1" x 2' (1-inch x 2 feet) or 1" x 4' (1-inch by 4-feet) length of straight wood along the line, this will help keep the first rows straight and firmly in place.
-Apply the adhesive to the subfloor (including the T&G adhesive in end joints) and place the first plank down up against the holding board with the groove side facing the wall.
+Apply the adhesive to the subfloor (including the T&G adhesive in tongues and grooves) and place the first plank down up against the holding board with the groove side facing the wall.
 Continue laying the first row using the tongue and groove method.
-Tighten all joints by the use of a wooden or plastic tapping block and soft mallet.
+Tighten all joints by the use of a wooden or plastic tapping block and soft rubber mallet.
 Gently knock the boards in from the tongue side.
 Never use a hammer directly on the plank as this can cause damage to the finish.
 Use a pull-bar to pull the last row into place and tighten joints.
+A pull-bar or any other tool used to tighten joints should never touch or put pressure on the wear layer of the flooring.
 Remember to clean surplus adhesive as you work.
 Continue laying the second row, staggering end joints of boards from row-to-row a minimum of 16" apart.
 Repeat row-by-row using the same method until the entire section is complete.
 Remove the holding boards and complete the area from the starting boards to the wall.

-COMPLETING THE JOB: Roll every 2 to 3 hours and on completion with a 100lb. to 150lb. roller to ensure all planks are flat and in contact with the adhesive.
+COMPLETING THE JOB: Roll every 2 to 3 hours and on completion with a 100lb. to 150lb roller to ensure all planks are flat and in contact with the adhesive or lay non-abrasive weights across the installed flooring until the adhesives are fully cured.
+DO NOT APPLY TAPE TO THE THE SURFACE OF

+THE FLOORING BY ANY MEANS.
 Remove any spacer wedges.
 Cover all expansion spaces along walls with moldings.
 Always nail and/or glue moldings to the adjacent wall, not the flooring!
-Clean, sweep, and vacuum installed flooring before use.
+Clean, sweep, and vacuum in-stalled flooring before use.